anslan/BGE_biomonitoring_wf/docs/4amplicon_12S.rst

 **Preparation:**

-- Bring the **AMPure XP beads** to room temperature for **30min** prior to usage;
+- Bring the **KAPA HyperPure beads** to room temperature for **30min** prior to usage;

 - Prepare **fresh 80% ethanol**;

-- Prepare a 50mL tube with EB Buffer and protect from any direct light source;
+- Aliquot the EB Buffer and protect from any direct light source;

 - Short spin the Amplicon PCR plate to collect condensation;